sgrif/diesel.rs-website/src/guides/getting-started.md

 }
 ```

-[The documentation of the `table!` macro](https://docs.diesel.rs/2.1.x/diesel/macro.table.html) contains details about the syntax used for this macros.
+[The documentation of the `table!` macro](https://docs.diesel.rs/2.1.x/diesel/macro.table.html) contains the syntax used for this macros.
 [The `diesel::sql_types` module](https://docs.diesel.rs/2.1.x/diesel/sql_types/index.html) provides documentation for the SQL side types used to define the relevant columns.

 * Run `diesel migration generate --diff-schema create_posts`

-This will generate both the `up.sql` file and the `down.sql` file of your migration pre-populated with the relevant SQL.
-After that you should continue with the `diesel migration run` step.
+This will generate both the `up.sql` and the `down.sql` files of your migration pre-populated with the relevant SQL.
+After that, you should continue with the `diesel migration run` step.
 :::
 </aside>